-Michigan is known for having some of the best fall color drives in the country.
+Michigan is known for having some amazing fall color drives in the country.
 Located in the midwest of the United States, the state of Michigan is recognized for the Great Lakes, and its 3,288 miles (5,292 km) of surrounding freshwater lakeshore.
 Some of the best road trips in Michigan are among its pristine shorelines.
-Road trip along scenic routes to see the best fallcolors across Michigan.
-In my opinion, if you plan on visiting the state for fallcolors, you should plan your road trip routes ahead of time based on which area you’re visiting.
+Road trip along scenic routes to see the best fall colors across Michigan.
+In my opinion, if you plan on visiting the state for fall colors, you should plan your road trip routes ahead of time based on which area you’re visiting.

 As a local, one of my favorite things to do in Michigan is to take fall color road trips around the state in October.
-The gorgeous scenery attracts people from all over, wanting to experience the bursts ofcolors in October.
-Make sure to check the Fall Color Map before heading out on your road trip to ensurecolors are at their peak.
+The gorgeous scenery attracts people from all over, wanting to experience the bursts of colors in October.

-What is the best time to see fall colors in Michigan?
+What is the best time to go on a fall color tour in Michigan?

-When is the best time to see fall colors in Michigan
+When is the best time to take a color tour in Michigan

 M2 Along Pointe Labarbe Rd

 After you drive across the famous Mackinaw Bridge you’ll arrive in St Ignace.
 The first exit on 75 N is on the right, make a Michigan left and follow until you see the exit for M2 W. Turn left onto Boulevard Dr as soon as you’re on M2.
 This will take you south to drive along the Lake Michigan shoreline with beautiful views of the lake on one side, and bright colored fall leaves.
 Boulevard will end and turn into Pointe Labarbe Rd which will continue along the shore.